 If you do NOT have a limited company, our recommended choice for a business Visa or Mastercard credit card is Barclaycard Select Cashback.
 It is free for life and you get 1% cashback on all of your spending.
 Our review of the Barclaycard Select Cashback credit card is here and you can apply here.

 How does the Capital On Tap Business Rewards Visa card work?

-In summary, the Capital On Tap Business Rewards Visa card:
+We have an exclusive reader offer on the Capital On Tap Business Rewards Visa card.

-- has an on-going earnings rate of 1 Capital On Tap point (worth 1p of cashback or 1 Avios) per £1 spent
+Going forward, you earn 1 Capital On Tap point (worth 1p of cashback or 1 Avios) per £1 spent.

-- has an annual fee is £99 which is tax deductible
+There is an annual fee is £99 which is tax deductible.

 There are other benefits too:

-- 20 free supplementary cards for your staff
+- Unlimited free supplementary cards for your staff

 - up to 56 days to pay before interest is incurred